rage/cyber-security-base-19/data/module-2/part-4/finding.md

 ### Smart fuzzers

-If mutation-based fuzzing was called dumb-fuzzing, the generation-based fuzzing is called the intelligent fuzzing.
+If mutation-based fuzzing was called dumb-fuzzing, then generation-based fuzzing is called the intelligent fuzzing.
 In generation-based fuzzing the input is created from scratch based on the used specification or input format of the targeted application or protocol.
 The input creation is then split into chunks,